scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 The algorithms, that were originally not necessarily designed to work together, and were written by different authors.
 Some may be written in Python, while others might require calling external programs.
-It is a common practice to create semi-manual workflows that require scientist interaction to handle files and partial results between algorithms and external tools.
+It is a common practice to create semi-manual workflows that require the scientists interaction to handle files and partial results between algorithms and external tools.
 This approach is conceptually simple and easy to implement, but the resulting workflow is often time consuming, error-prone and difficult to share with others.